DuncanCragg/OnexOS/README-App.md

 ### Is this something like a Metaverse?

 Yes, you can describe it as a Metaverse.
+But without VR (at first - maybe AR will overtake VR anyway) and no Blockchains in sight!
 Being open, there's no lock-in to a "walled garden", so it's a bit like the World Wide Web in that regard.

 ### So why not base this on the good ole' Web?
 That's got links already!